Changes to benefits - Welfare Reform

 Employment Support Allowance

-Welfare Reforms propose to limit the amount of time Employment and Support Allowance (ESA) based on contributions can be paid.
-It's also proposed to remove the special conditions that allow some young people to get contribution-based ESA.
+The Welfare Reform Bill for Northern Ireland proposes to limit the amount of time you can claim contribution based Employment and Support Allowance (ESA) if you are in the Work Related Activity Group.
+It is also proposed to remove the special conditions that allow some young people to get contribution-based ESA.
 This is not yet law in Northern Ireland.

 Personal Independence Payment

+As part of the new Welfare Reform Bill Disability Living Allowance will be replaced by Personal Independence Payment for eligible people of working age (16 – 64 years).
 Personal Independence Payment is a new benefit to help people with disabilities live full, active and independent lives.
+This is not yet law in Northern Ireland.

 If the new Welfare Reform Bill for Northern Ireland becomes law the current payments from the Social Fund will change.
-Some payments will be part of a new type of support service called Discretionary Support, while some will become part of the new Universal Credit benefit system.
+Some payments will be part of a new type of support service called Discretionary Support, while some will become part of Universal Credit.

 It is proposed that a benefit cap will be introduced as part of welfare reform.
 This will limit the amount of benefit people aged 16 to 64 can get.
 This means you should not get more in benefit payments than you would if you were earning an average wage.
 This is law in England, Scotland and Wales but not law in Northern Ireland yet.